 When it comes to natural sources of collagen, you should not forget lemons and oranges.
 The presence of vitamin C in oranges and lemons helps boost the production of collagen.
 Actually, vitamin C is a great antioxidant that can slow down the free-radical damage.
 Other vitamin C-rich fruits that are great for healthy skin are oranges, strawberries, pineapple, and papaya.
 Vitamin C can help reduce the formation of wrinkles by increasing collagen production.
 Also, this essential vitamin is a powerful antioxidant, which reduces sunburn and age-related skin damages naturally.

 5. Pumpkin Seeds

 Pumpkin seeds are one of the natural sources of zinc, which work as a cofactor for the formation of collagen.
 Also, studies have found that taking zinc supplements and consuming zinc-rich foods can slow down the collagen breakdown.
 Addition to this, zinc also speeds up the healing process and keeps cell membranes healthy, making zinc an essential nutrient for skin health.
 Other sources of zinc are spinach, kidney beans, garbanzo beans, cashews, walnuts, and almonds.

-Chicken eggs are another one among natural sources of collagen when they contain collagen in eggshell membranes and the yolk.
+Chicken eggs are another one among natural sources of collagen in food & diet when they contain collagen in eggshell membranes and the yolk.
 In fact, using eggshell membranes has become a natural remedy for enhancing joint health thanks to their content of collagen.